wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 The directory /home/mlimper/wis2box-data has been created.
 ```

 Next, you will be asked to enter the URL for your wis2box.
-This is the URL that will be used to access the wis2box web-application, API and UI.
+This is the URL that will be used to access the wis2box web application, API and UI.

 Please use `http://<your-hostname>` as the URL.
 Remember that your hostname is defined by your `username.wis2.training`